What is the high risk work licence process?

 For enquiries please contact an inspector of mines

 What is the Training Accreditation Council audit?

-Following concerns raised by stakeholders, including the Department of Mines and Petroleum and other industry members, the Training Accreditation Council conducted the Strategic Industry Audit into Units of Competency that lead to High Risk Work Licences in Western Australia.
+Following concerns raised by stakeholders, including the department and other industry members, the Training Accreditation Council conducted the Strategic Industry Audit into Units of Competency that lead to High Risk Work Licences in Western Australia.

-Inspectors from the Department of Mines and Petroleum assisted in the audit process.
+Inspectors from the department assisted in the audit process.
 The outcomes from the audit were released in May 2016.